sliitsesc/Year4-Sem1/MADD/Model Paper Answers - 2021.md

-9. What are the access modifiers available in Swift?
-Explain them briefly.
+9. **What are the access modifiers available in Swift?
+Explain them briefly.**
+  - Public - everyone can read and write
+  - Private - read and write only inside the method
+  - File Private - Can read and write in the same file
+  - Internal - Only your swift code can read and write property.
+If you ship your code to another framework it wont work.

-10. Describe what is an extension in Swift.
+10. **Describe what is an extension in Swift.**

+Extensions add new functionality to an existing class, structure, enumeration, or protocol type.
+This includes the ability to extend types for which you don’t have access to the original source code (known as retroactive modeling).

 11. Consider the following structure that models a Person.
 Write an extension to make it possible to instantiate a Person instance as shown below.
 ```swift